jvde-github/AIS-catcher/README.md

 For testing, do not use the development version (edge) but instead download the latest release.
 The development version might not work.

+Edge: added new switch for RTL-SDR ```-gr BW``` which unlocks the bandwidth functionality on some RTL dongles.
+Early experimentation did not show improved reception with this setting.

 Version **0.35**: smaller fixes and improvements and unlocking support for SDRPlay RSP1 and RSPDX.
 For details see [Releases](https://github.com/jvde-github/AIS-catcher/releases).

 ## Usage
 ````
+AIS-catcher (build Mar 20 2022) v0.35
+(C) Copyright 2021-2022 jvde-github and other contributors
+This is free software; see the source for copying conditions.There is NO
+warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 use: AIS-catcher [options]

 	[-h display this message and terminate (default: false)]